SynTexDZN/homebridge-syntex-webhooks/README.md

 ## Update HTTP Devices
 1. Open `http://`  **Bridge IP**  `/devices?id=`  **Device ID**  `&value=`  **New Value**
 2. Insert the `Bridge IP` and `Device ID`
-3. For the `New Value` you can type these patterns:
+3. For the `New Value` you can type this pattern:
 - For boolean devices: `true` / `false` *( contact, leak, motion, occupancy, outlet, rain, smoke, switch )*
 - For numeric devices: `10` / `12.4` *( airquality, blind, humidity, light, temperature )*
 - For all light bulbs: `true` / `false` *( dimmer, led, rgb )*